What is Chroming?

 Sudden sniffing death syndrome happens when someone goes into cardiac arrest or heart failure after abusing inhalants.
 This can happen after just one use by an otherwise healthy person.

-The tragic demise of 11-year old Tommie-Lee Gracie Billington from Lancaster, United Kingdom, made headlines in March of 2024.
-Billington participated in a TikTok-inspired chroming challenge at a sleepover with friends on March 2, 2024.
+The tragic death of 11-year-old Tommie-Lee Gracie Billington from Lancaster, United Kingdom, made headlines in March 2024.
+Billington participated in a TikTok chroming challenge at a sleepover with friends on March 2, 2024.
 He was soon found unresponsive in his friend's home by Lancashire police, after a suspected cardiac arrest.
-He was then transported to a local hospital by North West Ambulance Service, and pronounced dead a short time later.
+He was transported to a local hospital by the North West Ambulance Service and pronounced dead a short time later.

 Esra went on an overnight with friends.
 In the middle of the night, her parents got a call that their daughter needed immediate medical attention.
 She had suffered from a cardiac arrest after trying the chroming trend with her friends.